JesseKoldewijn/HyprV4/README.md

 # HyprV4

+> WIP!
+Don't use this repo yet, still working on the paru convert ;)

 This is V4 of the Hyprland install script

 It contains a collection of dot config files for hyprland with a simple install script.